keshavmittal4/trainBookingFrontend/README.md

-# 🎟️ Seat Booking System
+# 🎟️ Train Seat Booking System

 ## 📌 Overview
-The **Seat Booking System** is a web-based application that allows users to book seats for events, movies, or transportation.
+The **Train Seat Booking System** is a web-based application that allows users to book seats for events, movies, or transportation.
 It includes user authentication, total and availability status, seat reset functionality, and booking confirmation.

 ## ✨ Features